 False.
 With either a Chapter 7 bankruptcy or Chapter 13 bankruptcy, a pending foreclosure or repossession can be immediately stopped.
 With a Chapter 7 bankruptcy, a debtor can keep a house, multiple vehicles and personal property, if current on secured debt payments and if the property value is exempt.
 With a Chapter 13 Bankruptcy, a debtor can also keep a house, multiple vehicles and personal property, through a debt payment plan, even the debtor is behind on monthly payments and/or owns non–exempt property.
 Our office will help you determine which chapter of bankruptcy (if any) option is appropriate.Myth #3 — I'll Need to Repay all Debts I Owe with a Chapter 13 Bankruptcy

 Not necessarily.
 With a Chapter 13 payment plan, Attorney David M. Serafin can petition the Colorado Bankruptcy Court to reduce debts owed to certain secured and unsecured creditors to protect your real and personal property.
-Often, you can pick those creditors you wish to pay off in full.
-Typically, unsecured creditors get only pennies on the dollar over a three to five year period.Myth #4 — I can Only File for Bankruptcy One Time
+Although not uncommon, it’s usually not the case that you’re required to pay back all of your unsecured debts in Chapter 13 Bankruptcy as chances are that you won’t have high enough net income (after personal expenses) to pay everybody back even spread out over five years.
+Unsecured creditors will often only receive pennies on the dollar from the Trustee distribution of the Plan payments over this 3 year to 5 year Plan.Myth #4 — I can Only File for Bankruptcy One Time

 Not true.
 The Law Office of David M. Serafin makes the bankruptcy process easy for you.
 We guide you through the entire bankruptcy process and help ensure that financial future quickly improves.